Start playing guitar How to choose a guitar for beginners?

 In a scene obsessed with gore and violence, Demented Are Go took the genre’s filth fascination to a new level.

 It was hard to know how much of it was an act.
 Singer Mark “Sparky” Phillips’ creepy stage persona and gritty vocals only added to the mystique.
+In fact, you could well call Sparky’s take on the pompadour “the psychobilly haircut.”

 The band’s debut, “In Sickness & In Health,” is one of psychobilly’s high watermarks.
-And, if anything, Demented Are Go have got more sinister with time, recording in recent years such albums as “Hellucifernation” and “Welcome Back to Insanity Hall.”
+And, if anything, Demented Are Go have become more sinister with time, recording in recent years such albums as “Hellucifernation” and “Welcome Back to Insanity Hall.”

 Sparky’s raspy singing was utilized to great effect on The Hillbilly Moon Explosion‘s hit “My Love for Evermore,” and he’s collaborated with other retro-tinged bands.
+In many ways, this was rockabilly music for a new generation.

 2. The Reverend Horton Heat